 Per Agreement No. C12219 with the City of Hesperia for the Ranchero Road Interchange Project, SBCTA will lend the City's remaining balance of project costs, estimated at \$23,158,448 if the City is unable to pay at the completion of the project.
 On June 6, 2018, SBCTA and the City of Hesperia entered into an agreement (17-1001629), in the amount of \$18,762,403 that superseded the agreement terms of C12219.
-Per Agreement No. 17-1001629, the City of Hesperia will pay SBCTA one-tenth of the original agreement amount with the first payment due on March 15, 2019 plus accrued interest for the period preceding the annual payment, SBCTA is authorized to withhold the City's Measure I local street funds and apply the amounts towards the agreement.
+Per Agreement No. 17-1001629, the City of Hesperia will pay SBCTA one-tenth of the original agreement amount with the first payment due on March 15, 2019 plus accrued interest for the period preceding the annual payment due date.
+Subsequent payments will be made annually and if the City fails to make the annual payment, SBCTA is authorized to withhold the City's Measure I local street funds and apply the amounts towards the agreement.
 The outstanding balance of the agreement as of June 30, 2021 is \$13,133,682.